puppetlabs/puppet-docs/source/r10k/1.5/puppetfile.md

 ##Configuring your Puppetfile

-###Setting the module installation directory
+###Changing the module installation directory

-This setting points to the directory where r10k will install your modules.
+By default, r10k installs modules in the Puppetfile's current directory.
+Optionally, you can point to another directory for module installation.
 You can specify either an absolute or a relative path in this setting.
-If you don't specify this setting, r10k will install modules in the Puppetfile's current directory.

 **Note:** If you use this setting, it should always come **before** any modules listed in the Puppetfile.